 Keeping yourself safe: what you can do

-- Keeping safe on site
+2. Keeping safe on site

-- Cleaning arrangements
+3. Cleaning arrangements

-- Hand washing
+4. Hand washing

-- Supervised hand washing for all children, for at least 20 seconds, to take place as a minimum on arrival and before and after every break and lunchtime.
+- Hands should be washed for at least 20 seconds with warm water and soap on arrival and regularly throughout the day.
+Supervised hand washing for all students, for at least 20 seconds, should take place as a minimum on arrival and before and after every break and lunchtime.

 - Anyone touching a school pet must wash their hands afterwards.

 - Anyone handling food must wash their hands before and after doing so.

 - Anyone who has to treat a cut or wound must wash their hands before and after doing so.